hakluke/haktrails/README.md

 - The *output* type can be specified with `-o json` or `-o list`.
 List is the default.
 List is only compatiable with subdomains, associated domains and associated ips.
 All the other endpoints will return json regardless.
 - The number of threads can be set using `-t <number>`.
 This will determine how many domains can be processed at the same time.
 It's worth noting that the API has rate-limiting, so setting a really high thread count here will actually slow you down.
 - The config file location can be set with `-c <file path>`.
 The default location is `~/.config/haktools/haktrails-config.yml`.
 A sample config file can be seen below.
+- The lookup type for historical DNS lookups can be set with `-type <type>`, available options are a,aaaa,mx,txt,ns,soa.

 ### Config file